What is Ethics?

 Checklist to meeting Ethical and Legal Obligations (ChELO)

 This project helps health care teams learn about what matters to their patients.
 By using a simple checklist, care providers can identify a patient's correct substitute decision maker and ask about the patient's wishes, values and beliefs.
-This important information helps support truly patient-centred decision making.
+This important information helps support truly people-centred decision making.
 Learn more about ChELO.

 Prevention of Error-based Transfers (PoET)